laravel-workflow/laravel-workflow.github.io/blog/2025-12-03-laravel-workflows-as-mcp-tools-for-ai-clients.md

 class StartWorkflowTool extends Tool
 {
     protected string $description = <<<'MARKDOWN'
-        Start a Laravel Workflow asynchronously and return its workflow ID.
+        Start a Workflow asynchronously and return its workflow ID.

         The workflow will execute in the background on the queue.
 Use the `get_workflow_result` tool to poll for status and retrieve results